Together in Christ: 'Stay Far Away!' — 1 Thessalonians 4:2-6

 2. Controlling my own body and living each day in holiness and honor — not feeding the lustful passions of my fallen nature.
 [4]

-3. Not acting in any way would cheat a fellow believer — by robbing them of their sexual rights, purity, and freedoms in their own body or with their spouse.
+3. Not acting in any way that would cheat fellow believers — by robbing them of their sexual rights, purity, and freedom in their own body or with their spouse.
 [5]

 4. Remembering that while they may not see immediate consequences and judgment on sexually immoral behavior, God will deal with these matters appropriately.
 [6]

-Paul's challenging teaching to the Thessalonian believers, people who lived in an immoral seaport, reminds me of the consistency of Paul's teaching about this in his churches.
+Paul's challenging teaching to the Thessalonian believers, people who lived in an immoral seaport, reminds me of the consistency of Paul's teaching in the churches about living holy lives.
 He teaches me that I am to offer myself, my body, the Temple of the Holy Spirit, to God as a place of worship.
 [7] I am to glorify God and love God by how I live, body, soul, mind, and spirit.
 [8] I don't know about you, but I want to live into God's call for me so that I can bring my Father joy and help others find Jesus!
 [9]

 [2] πορνείας (porneias) covers this broad range of sexual sin — 1 Corinthians 6:9-11; Romans 1:26-27.